-Before I jump into this list of best marketing books of 2015, I feel like I need to explain what gets any of these books on my list.
+Before I jump into this list of best marketing books I feel like I need to explain what gets any of these books on my list.
 Here is a short list, sprinkled with a few dashes of personal preference:

 - Focus on small business.

 - Provides detailed marketing strategies that you can do yourself on a low budget.